Safeguarding Children and Young People

 Public Health Agency Membership of the SBNI

-Regional Safeguarding Children Nursing, Midwifery & Allied Health Committee
+Regional Safeguarding Children Nursing, Midwifery & Allied Health Forum

-The PHA has established a Regional Safeguarding Children Nursing, Midwifery & Allied Health Professionals Committee for Northern Ireland to support and develop the effective contribution of nurses, midwives and allied health professionals to safeguarding children and young people.
-This committee is chaired by Ms Pat Cullen, Director of Nursing & Allied Health Professionals.
+The PHA has established a Regional Safeguarding Children Nursing, Midwifery & Allied Health Professionals Forum for Northern Ireland to support and develop the effective contribution of nurses, midwives and allied health professionals to safeguarding children and young people.
+This committee is chaired by Mrs Emily Roberts, Safeguarding Children Nurse Consultant, PHA

 Regional Inter-Agency Health and Well-being Needs of Looked After Children Group